$\kappa$-Minkowski as tangent space I: quantum partition of unity

 \paragraph{} The above discussion points toward several improvements or generalisations.
 The following list is far from being exhaustive but is thought to be relevant for physics matters.

-\paragraph{} First, the discussion is purely algebraic in nature.
+\paragraph{} First, the discussion in this paper is purely algebraic in nature.
 The next interesting step would be to provide an action generalising the Einstein-Hilbert action.
-However, such an action can only be formulated thanks to a topological setting, which is absent here.
+We will come back to some the notion of action in this context in a forthcoming publication \cite{tbp24}.
+However, such an action can only be formulated thanks to a topological setting, which is absent \textit{a priori} here.
 To do so $\mathcal{A}$ and the $\mathcal{A}_\alpha$'s must be turned into topological algebras.
 A topology may imply relations to make consistent topologies of the global algebra and the local ones.
 A way of including a consistent topology would be to use sheaf theory.

 Indeed, gauge theory on principal fiber bundles has a quantum formulation within sheaf theory \cite{Pflaum_1994} and \cite{Aschieri_2021b, Aschieri_2021c}.
 The basic object of such formulations is a quantum ringed space involving a topological space (for us it would be $\mathcal{A}$) and a sheaf of noncommutative algebra over it (the stalks of the sheaf would be our $\mathcal{A}_\alpha$'s).
 The structure group of the quantum principal fiber bundle is a Hopf algebra $\mathcal{H}$ and the principal bundle is a sheaf of $\mathcal{H}$-comodule algebras for which all invariant stalks correspond to the base stalks.